Russia to expel 23 British diplomats in spy poisoning standoff

 The announcement comes three days after British Prime Minister Theresa May's decision to kick out 23 Russian diplomats allegedly operating as undeclared intelligence officers in Britain.
 The expulsions — the largest in three decades — "will fundamentally degrade Russian intelligence capabilities in the U.K. for years to come," May said.

-Russian sanctions against Britain are the latest development in a standoff between the two countries over the poisoning of Sergei Skripal and his daughter in the English town of Salisbury last week, which has seen diplomatic relations reach a post-Cold War low.
+She said that the British ambassador to Moscow had been informed by the Russian government of the measures Russia is taking in response to "the suspension of all planned high-level contact between the UK and the Russian Federation."

-The British Ambassador Laurie Bristow was summoned to the Russian Foreign Ministry Saturday where he was informed of the retaliatory measures.
+"In light of their previous behavior, we anticipated a response of this kind and we will consider our next steps in the coming days, alongside our allies and partners," May said.
+"But Russia's response doesn't change the facts of the matter.
+The attempted assassination of two people on British soil, for which there is no alternative conclusion other than that the Russian state was culpable.
+It is Russia that is in flagrant breach of international law and the Chemical Weapons Convention."

-In a statement the Foreign Ministry said the expulsions were in response to "the provocative actions of the British side and the unsubstantiated accusations against the Russian Federation in connection with the incident in Salisbury."
+The Russian measures against Britain are the latest development in a standoff between the two countries over the poisoning of Sergei Skripal and his daughter in the English town of Salisbury last week, which has seen diplomatic relations reach a post-Cold War low.

 Addressing the U.K. parliament on Wednesday, May laid the blame for the attempted murders squarely at Russia's door.